Summary: in this tutorial, you will learn about PL/SQL variables that help you manipulate data in PL/SQL programs.

 PL/SQL variable assignment

-In PL/SQL, to assign a value or a variable to a variable, you use the assignment operator ( := ) which is a colon( : ) followed by the equal sign( = ).
+In PL/SQL, to assign a value or a variable to another, you use the assignment operator ( := ) which is a colon( :) followed by the equal sign( = ).

 Please see the code listing below to get a better understanding: